Corn Earworm

 Description

-Adult: Tannish-brown moth with a 1.5 inch (38.1 mm) wingspan.
+Adult: Adults are a tannish-brown moth with a 38.1 mm wingspan.
 The front wings are marked with a distinct dark spot in the center and darker bands near the outer margins.
 The hind wings are lighter tan, with a dark band along the outer margins.
 The male moths have green eyes.

-Egg: Very small, one-half the size of a pinhead, creamy white and dome-shaped with ridges, darkening in color as they near hatching.
+Egg: Very small, one-half the size of a pinhead, eggs are creamy white and dome-shaped with ridges, darkening in color as they near hatching.

 Larva:

 Caterpillars are brown-headed with green, brown, or black bodies.
 Alternating dark and light stripes run lengthwise on the body.
-Larva length ranges from 0.1 inch (1.5 mm) up to 1.5 inches (38.1 mm) when fully grown.
+Larva length ranges from 1.5 mm up to 38.1 mm when fully grown.

 Life History

-Corn earworms (CEW) overwinter in the soil as pupae in warmer locations of the state and further south.
+Corn earworms (CEW) overwinters in the soil as pupae in warmer locations of the state and further south.
 Moths emerge in the spring and migrate or are blown into northern Utah.
-There are usually 3 flights, or generations, per year in northern Utah; 4 or more in southern Utah.
+There are usually three flights, or generations, per year in northern Utah; four or more occur in southern Utah.
 The first flight begins in mid-June to early July in northern Utah, and is typically small.
 The second and third flights are much larger and occur during August and September, respectively.
 Moths are active on warm, overcast evenings.

 Larvae feed within the ear for 10 to 14 days, and then will exit, drop to the ground, and burrow 2 to 5 inches into the soil to pupate.
 The corn earworm rests as a pupa for 10 to 25 days before emerging as an adult moth for a subsequent generation.
 Pupae formed in late summer may overwinter in warmer climates, otherwise they are killed by cold winter temperatures.